Month 2, Day 20, Saturday 8:00 p.m.

 Damien nodded solemnly.
 “I prefer my brain unscrambled.”

 Damien still seemed confused, so she tried again.
 “Okay, how about this?
-Imagine if you lie on your back on the ground.
+Imagine lying on your back on the ground.
 You lift up that apple from beside you.
 That takes energy.
 Then, you put the apple on your forehead.
 Does it take any more energy to keep the apple ‘floating’ above the ground at the height of your forehead?”

 He frowned.
 “It doesn’t.”